wp-plugins/nextgen-facebook/readme.txt

 == Upgrade Notice ==

-= 8.3.1 =

-Fixed a 'private' method that should have been 'protected' in the NgfbMeta() class for the Free version.

-= 8.3 =
+= 8.3.2 =

-Added the custom Social Settings metabox to category and tag editing pages, renamed the 'postmeta' filters, and many new filters for developers.
+Added support for Social Settings metabox on WooCommerce taxonomy pages (Pro version), added meta tags for embedded videos with an OG type of "text/html", <strong>Renamed the "og:video" meta tag to "og:video:url"</strong>.